 - Timeline.
 Cooperation can be occasional, for a specific project or programme, or permanent to create common work areas, the creation of forums, platforms, etc. - Cooperation objectives.
-Cooperation can be created to improve dialogue, especially among third parties, and achieve a legitimacy in the sector, a coherence of discourse, for example work between second-level structures and also networks, or to develop a collective action plan, such as a campaign. - Sphere of action.
-Cooperation can be sector-based and/or territorial, as is the case with second-level structures. - Level of commitment and dedication of the resources demanded.
-The possibilities for cooperation are infinite, from simple information circulation or participation in virtual networks to the need to adapt activities, share resources and improve abilities, all of which is done not just for everyone's benefit but also for a common objective.
+Cooperation can be created to improve dialogue, especially among third parties, and achieve a legitimacy in the sector, a coherence of discourse, for example a second level structures work and also networks, or to develop a collective action plan, such as a campaign. - Sphere of action.
+Cooperation can be sectorial and/or territorial, as is the case with second level structures. - Level of commitment and dedication of the resources demanded.
+The possibilities for cooperation are infinite, from simple information circulation or participation in virtual networks to the need to adapt activities, share resources and improve abilities, all of which is done not just for the benefit of everyone but also for a common objective.